SaVlad/wingui/README.md

 ```

 ## Window notification listening
-`wg::Window` class has `MessagePump` function that runs `GetMessage` loop.
+`wg::controls::Window` class has `MessagePump` function that runs `GetMessage` loop.
 Also, Window constructor creates and set's up `WndProc` to handle message and notifications.
 By default, Window has no behaviour for any message received, but you can add some using `SetEventListener` function.
-`SetEventListener` registers `wg::EventListener` object as message handler.
+`SetEventListener` registers `wg::controls::WindowEventListener` object as message handler.
 It has quite a lot of functions to register your own handler for notification messages.
 You don't have to parse `WPARAM` and `LPARAM` yourself!
 EventListener does it for you and passes parameters to your handlers.
 Example:
 ```
 bool CALLBACK MouseDownHandler(Window*window, MouseButton button, WORD x, WORD y, bool shift, bool ctrl) {